Extensions.Validate Method (XElement, XmlSchemaObject, XmlSchemaSet, ValidationEventHandler, Boolean)

 An XmlSchemaObject that specifies the sub-tree to validate.

 A ValidationEventHandler for an event that occurs when the reader encounters validation errors.
-If nullptr, throws an exception upon validation errors.
+If null, throws an exception upon validation errors.

 Thrown for XML Schema Definition Language (XSD) validation errors.